1inch/p2p-network/sdk/README.md

 3. **Protobuf Wrapping:**
    Wraps the request in a Protobuf message and sends it over the WebRTC DataChannel.
 4. **Response Handling:**
-   Waits for a response on the DataChannel’s `onmessage` event and conditionally decrypts it using the corresponding private key before resolving the Promise.
+   Waits for a response on the DataChannel's `onmessage` event and conditionally decrypts it using the corresponding private key before resolving the Promise.

 - **Parameters:**
   - `request` (JsonRequest): An object structured as follows: